 Black Lotus vs Natural Shilajit

-Both Black Lotus and Natural Shilajit are S-tier Altai-sourced brands with verified COAs.
+Black Lotus (S-tier) and Natural Shilajit (A-tier) are both Altai-sourced brands with verified COAs.
 The key differentiators: Natural Shilajit holds DBP (Dibenzo-α-pyrones) verification and uses a triple-method COA (ICP-MS, LC-MS, FTIR), while Black Lotus leads on fulvic acid percentage and price-per-gram.
 This comparison covers every metric to help you choose.

 Head-to-head comparison